mlflow/mlflow-torchserve/README.md

 ```

 ### Delete deployment
 Delete an existing deployment.
-Error will be thrown if the model is not already deployed
+Excepton will be raised if the model is not already deployed.

 ##### CLI
 ```shell script